Ulises-20/examen-2p/README.md

 # React + Vite

+Important: the original ASP.NET Core backend was migrated to a Python FastAPI backend to simplify deployment (Render does not provide a first-class .NET runtime in the current setup).

+Backend location: `backend/app.py` (FastAPI) with models in `backend/models.py` and dependencies in `backend/requirements.txt`.

+This repository no longer uses the .NET backend; old C# files in `backend/` were replaced with deprecation notes.
+Use the Python backend for local development and deployment.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: